raadchfat/OD_Techs_ScoreCards/README.md

   - Job status distribution pie chart
 - **Summary Stats**: Quick overview of total jobs, won jobs, and membership metrics

+### Sample Data

+For testing purposes, sample CSV files are provided in the `sample-data/` directory:
+- `opportunities-sample.csv` - Sample opportunities data
+- `line-items-sample.csv` - Sample line items data

+You can convert these to Excel format (.xlsx) for testing the dashboard functionality.

 ### Data Requirements

 #### Opportunities Report Columns: